What Are Heatmaps? Types, Best Software

 What Is Heatmapping Software?

-Heatmapping software is a type of UX tool that enable companies to analyze application and web page screens using color-coded data visualizations.
+Heatmapping software is a type of UX tool that enables companies to analyze application and web page screens using color-coded data visualizations.
 Each color variation represents a cluster of data that signals an action, pattern, or behavior.

-Heatmaps are typically used by teams who oversee digital products, user experiences, technical performance, and revenue generation.
+Heatmaps are typically used by teams that oversee digital products, user experiences, technical performance, and revenue generation.
 With heatmaps, you can easily visualize how visitors on websites and mobile apps interact with on-screen elements, navigate pages, user friction points, and conversion triggers.

 • Tracking user behavior analytics such as clicks and dropoffs.